bitcoinhodler/GlacierProtocol/future.md

 ## Principles

-For an M-of-N system, we create N packets, each with one extended private key (xprv).
+For an M-of-N system, we create N packets, each with one BIP39 seed phrase.
 We also create a simple JSON data structure describing the wallet and print it as a QR code, to be held by the owner and used for any wallet activities on the quarantined laptops (since they are stateless).

 The JSON contains:

 * Output script descriptor, containing all N xpubs
-* Password for each of the N xprvs
+* Password for each of the N BIP39 seed phrases

 Each packet contains:

-* One extended private key (xprv)
+* One BIP39 seed phrase
   * Hand-written on paper
-  * Converted to mnemonics using SLIP39 (in 1-of-1 mode)
-  * Encrypted so nosy signatories can't find past withdrawals
+  * Password-protected so nosy signatories can't find past withdrawals
 * One printed QR code containing a shard of the descriptor JSON
   * Sharded into M-of-N using SLIP39
   * Used only if master descriptor QR is lost or otherwise unavailable

-With the descriptor JSON, we can (1) import the wallet as watch-only into Bitcoin Core; (2) generate new receive addresses; and (3) decrypt any xprv to enable signing.
+With the descriptor JSON, we can (1) import the wallet as watch-only into Bitcoin Core; (2) generate new receive addresses; and (3) unlock any BIP39 seed phrase to enable signing.

-With any M-of-N packets, we can (1) recreate the descriptor JSON, containing the output script descriptor and all N xprv passwords; (2) sign a transaction.
+With any M-of-N packets, we can (1) recreate the descriptor JSON, containing the output script descriptor and all N BIP39 passwords; (2) sign a transaction.

 ## Output script descriptor